gabrieleginestroni/ros-robotics-2022/project1/README.md

 - ###  [Tommaso Capacci](https://github.com/TommasoCapacci) (10654230)

 ## Files
 All of our code has been organized in a single package named _project1_.
-Inside this package we can find some subdirectories:
+Inside this package we can find the following subdirectories:

 | Directory | Description                                                            |
 |-----------|------------------------------------------------------------------------|